bernardio5/bookie/README.md

 <b>About the EPub format, and the version these scripts make: </b>

-The EPub format is open, but there are many flavors.
-An EPub file is a zip archive that contains some bibliographic XML files, and an HTML doc tree.
-If you work with EPub's much at all, one of the most helpful operations is just unzipping it, and examining the parts in a text editor.
-My goal here is to make EPubs that load on the maximum number of platforms, support search, and are "fairly pretty".
+The ePub format is open, but there are many flavors.
+An ePub file is a zip archive that contains some bibliographic XML files, and an HTML doc tree.
+If you work with ePub's much at all, one of the most helpful operations is just unzipping it, and examining the parts in a text editor.
+My goal here is to make ePubs that load on the maximum number of platforms, support search, and are "fairly pretty".

-There are several EPub format checkers, and they're helpful, but they don't solve the problem entirely.
+There are several ePub format checkers, and they're helpful, but they don't solve the problem entirely.
 My complete list of checkers and target viewing platforms is TBA, but does include:

 -- Apple Books, which is not great at dealing with much of the CSS formatting in the PG collection.
 Seriously Apple: unit tests maybe?
 But Apple at least is willing to try to let you use EPubs, and when they do load, provide a graceful reading experience, esp. on iPad minis!

 -- Kindles mostly will not load epubs.
 Most Kindles will view web pages, so don't blame me-- Amazon is trying to force you to buy public-domain data in their propritary, ever-mutating, eyeball-tracking, arbitrarily-revokable Kindle format.
 Yes, there are Kindle-exporting tools: nah.

--- CaLibre is great because you can single-operation add a directory full of EPubs, whereupon it automatically generates a searchable library database from embedded data.
+-- CaLibre is great because you can single-operation add a directory full of ePubs, whereupon it automatically generates a searchable library database from embedded data.
 It also can act as a web server for your collection, which has excellent support for browsing.
 CaLibre, as of 2019, does not do a great job of handling book collections the size of PG, but it is lovely software for a lot of reasons.

 -- Web browsers are nice because they have debuggers that throw errors that I can get rid of, but the reading experiences they provide are not great.
 I've tested in Edge, Chrome, Safari, and Firefox.